tamberg/pi-tastic/README.md

     [Pi Computer]-USB Serial-[Xiao MCU w/ LoRa]-----...---->[Xiao MCU w/ LoRa]-USB Serial-[Pi Computer]

 ## Pi computer
-- Pi computer w/ Linux
+- Pi computer with Linux.
-- Headless install is fine
+- Headless install is fine.
-- We use a terminal via SSH
+- We use a terminal via SSH.

 On your computer, to log into the Pi.